hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 ### RAG Techniques
 * [RAG Techniques][18]
+* [ColiVara - Improve Retrieval without Chunking][35]
+  * It treats docs as images and uses vision models for embedding, just like a human would do.
+This provides far better accuracy than traditional RAG systems that rely on chunking, without latency issues.
 * Text Chunking
   * [Explain how does chunking work][22]
   * [LangChain's Text Spliter][13] vs [Chonkie][14]